 The underlying model is documented extensively in Malins et al. (2015), and the reader is advised to refer to that report to obtain a more detailed description of the model.
 For this report, the model has been recalibrated to the California market, and various updates have been made to reflect more recent data.
-Changes to the low carbon fuel supply assessment are detailed below, and model adjustments are documented in Annex A.
+Changes to the low carbon fuel supply assessment are detailed below, and model adjustments are documented in Annex A. Further adjustments that have been made for the updated version of this report are additionally documented in Annex D.

 The model used in this report is not a compliance model - there are no internal feedback mechanisms by which the model can respond to credit supply shortages or surpluses, and no attempt is made to model LCFS credit prices.
-Rather, it is a credit supply model, detailing the number of LCFS credits (and hence the level of emissions reduction) that can be generated given certain assumptions about the vehicle fleet and availability of various fuel options and carbon intensity reduction technologies.
-In the real world, it is intrinsic to the design of the LCFS that suppliers would be expected to take measures to increase the supply of LCFS credits if confronted with a shortfall against compliance targets, or to reduce the supply of LCFS credits if confronted with an over-supplied market.
+Rather, it is a credit supply model, detailing the number of LCFS credits (and hence the level of emissions reduction) that can be generated given certain assumptions about vehicle sales and the availability of various fuel options and carbon intensity reduction technologies.
+In the real world, it is intrinsic to the design of the LCFS that suppliers are expected to take measures to increase the supply of LCFS credits if confronted with a shortfall against compliance targets, or to reduce the supply of LCFS credits if confronted with an over-supplied market.